-Human Resource Management is the management of workforce and organization.
-It is responsible for recruitment, training, assessment and recognizing employees while administering organization surveillance and work culture.
+Human Resource Management is the management of the workforce and organisation.
+It is responsible for recruitment, training, assessment and recognizing employees while administering organisation surveillance and work culture.
 HRM also ensures abidance with labour laws.
-In simple words, Human Resource Management is defined as the organizing, planning and governing of the development, procurement of the human resources to the edge that a person, organization and social goals are supported.
+In simple words, Human Resource Management is defined as the organising, planning and governing of the development, procurement of the human resources to the edge that a person, organisation and social goals are supported.
 HRM pertains to the overall skill, attitude and knowledge that a firm requires to perform.
 It comprises interest and effort to manage the workforce.
 The everyday chores of HRM are to select, train employees and develop good relations with them.

 The vital role of HRM is to take action according to the company's policy.
 It means the HR department is not all about record-keeping and written rules.
 They take action to solve employees' problems as soon as possible.
 To solve problems that require the involvement of top management authorities, the HR department communicates with them and solves the crisis.

-HRM looks at the capability of each employee and positions in order to utilize the skills.
+HRM looks at the capability of each employee and positions in order to utilise the skills.
 It changes the compensation structure as per the employee requirements.
 The HR department also caters to training to enhance the worker's skills to boost productivity.
-It helps in determining work responsibilities and discover employees' hidden abilities to serve the organizational goal.
+It helps in determining work responsibilities and discover employees' hidden abilities to serve the organisational goal.

 Human Resource Management works for fulfilling a company's set of objectives.
-It empowers an organization through tools and strategies for effective management.
+It empowers an organisation through tools and strategies for effective management.

 Managers in every hierarchy need to manage people in a way or another.
-From workers to managers, every individual in an organization has to deal with human resource management.
+From workers to managers, every individual in an organisation has to deal with human resource management.

 HRM is a philosophy that does not assume a human being as a facet of production like capital or labour.
-HRM acknowledges employees' qualities and utilizes their skills according to the company's requirements.
+HRM acknowledges employees' qualities and utilises their skills according to the company's requirements.

 The process of HRM is steady and has to run all the time without halts.
-An organization requires effective workforce management for functioning smoothly.
+An organisation requires effective workforce management for functioning smoothly.

 It requires constant efforts instead of one-shot actions.
 HRM is a permanent process and managers at every level deal with people.
 They need to regulate paychecks without any error and calculate incentives for OT and medical reimbursement.
 Human resources primarily work for managing the workforce to complete a project.